As consumers, we think we know why we buy.

 By offering a free trial to consumers, you’re giving customers the feeling of ownership over that product or service, which develops an emotional attachment.

-Typical example in marketing: Netflix
+A typical example in marketing: Adobe

-Behavioural economics principle #6: Framing
+Behavioural Economics Principle #6: Framing

 Simply put, framing is highlighting aspects of your product in such a way that makes it more appealing to consumer emotions.